CarmineOptions/konoha/tests/README.md

-Here is a comprehensive but evolutive list of the unit and integration tests to perform.
+Here is a comprehensive but evolutive list of the unit and integration tests we need.

-airdrops.cairo :
+## airdrops.cairo

 ### Unit tests